All of West Virginia's public schools are closed due to a teacher walk-out over pay

 Protest at the capitol

-Teachers are walking into the state capitol building in Charleston, according to Christine Campbell, president of the American Federation of Teachers-West Virginia.
-They plan to sit in the gallery during legislative sessions.
-Others are gathering outside the full galleries and continuing their protests.
+On Thursday, teachers walked into the state capitol building in Charleston, according to Campbell.
+While some sat in the gallery during legislative sessions, others gathered outside the full galleries and continued their protests.

-In other public areas of the capitol building, teachers are chanting, "You work for us!" and "55 united," a reference to the 55 districts that are closed.
-They are also carrying signs with slogans such as "Respect Ed" and "No recess until YOU clean up this mess."
+In other public areas of the capitol building, teachers chanted, "You work for us!" and "55 united," a reference to the 55 districts that are closed.
+They also carried signs with slogans such as "Respect Ed" and "No recess until YOU clean up this mess."
 Campbell told CNN that the line to get inside wraps around the building.

-"The most important thing for us right now is public education and that we're standing up for our students and our colleagues," Campbell told CNN.
+"The most important thing for us right now is public education and that we're standing up for our students and our colleagues," Campbell told CNN on Thursday.

 While their teachers are picketing, students are getting some support in their communities.
 Teachers' unions organized educators and service staff members to work with food pantries to send children home with extra food in advance of the school closures.
 Some community centers and churches are also hosting programs for students so working parents don't have to stay home.